Mount Vernon Cancer Centre, Rickmansworth Rd, Northwood HA6 2RN

 The consultant team are highly respected and each specialises in one or two particular cancers.
 There is also a team of doctors who support the consultants’ clinical work both in the outpatient clinics and on the wards.
 Nurses deliver chemotherapy treatments and radiographers deliver radiotherapy treatments all supported by teams of physicists, administration staff and engineers.

-There are over 500 members of staff, but we are united in our goal to provide high quality and timely treatment to our patients.
+There are over 500 members of staff and we are united in our goal to provide high quality and timely treatment to our patients.

 We treat from a large catchment population of almost 2 million people and some patients are referred to us from across the country into areas where we have specialist knowledge and expertise.
 Over 5,000 new patients are registered with us each year.